 - The Longitudinal Education Programs of AI4OPT.

 - The Seth Bonder camp in computational and data science for high-school students.

 Service: Van Hentenryck was program co-chair (with Zhi-Hua Zhou) of AAAI-19, one of the premier conferences in artificial intelligence.
-He is an associate editor of Mathematical Programming Series B, INFORMS Journal of Computing, the Journal of Artificial Intelligence Research, Artificial Intelligence, SN Operations Research Forum, Constraints, the ACM Transactions on Computational Logic, and the Journal of Heuristics.
+He is currently an associate editor of Mathematical Programming, the INFORMS Journal of Computing, Artificial Intelligence, the IISE Transactions, SN Operations Research Forum, Constraints, the ACM Transactions on Computational Logic, and the Journal of Heuristics.

 Outreach: In 2020, the Seth Bonder Camp was run online together with Booker T. Washington High School in Atlanta.
 In 2021, the camp was run online with KidsTeachTech and Banneker High School among others.
 In 2022, the Seth Bonder camp was run twice (including with students from Banneker high school, Drew Charter High School, and Westlake High School and accompanied by a teacher camp for high-school teachers from these schools.
 Van Hentenryck also co-taught a deep learning class with Ms White at Drew Charter high school.